Equatorial Guinea: Languages

 Fa d'Ambô, a Portuguese creole, is in use in Annobón Province, in Malabo, and on Equatorial Guinea's mainland.
 Many residents of Bioko can also speak Spanish, particularly in the capital, and the local trade language, Pichinglis, an English-based creole.
 Spanish is not spoken much in Annobón.
 In government and education, Spanish is used.
-Noncreolized Portuguese is used as a liturgical language by local Catholics.
+Noncreolised Portuguese is used as a liturgical language by local Catholics.
 The Annobonese ethnic community tried to gain membership in the Community of Portuguese Language Countries (CPLP).
 The government financed an Instituto Internacional da Língua Portuguesa (IILP) sociolinguistic study in Annobón.
 It documented strong links with the Portuguese creole populations in São Tomé and Príncipe, Cape Verde and Guinea-Bissau.

 Due to historical and cultural ties, in 2010, the legislature amended Article 4 of the Constitution of Equatorial Guinea to establish Portuguese as an official language of the Republic.
 This was an effort by the government to improve its communications, trade, and bilateral relations with Portuguese-speaking countries.
 It also recognises long historical ties with Portugal and with Portuguese-speaking peoples of Brazil, São Tomé and Príncipe, and Cape Verde.

 Some of the motivations for Equatorial Guinea's pursuit of membership in the Community of Portuguese Language Countries (CPLP) included access to several professional and academic exchange programmes and facilitated cross-border circulation of citizens.
 The adoption of Portuguese as an official language was the primary requirement to apply for CPLP acceptance.
 In addition, the country was told it must adopt political reforms allowing effective democracy and respect for human rights.
 The national parliament discussed this law in October 2011.

 In February 2012, Equatorial Guinea's foreign minister signed an agreement with the IILP on the promotion of Portuguese in the country.
 In July 2012, the CPLP refused Equatorial Guinea full membership, primarily because of its continued serious violations of human rights.
-The government responded by legalising political parties, declaring a moratorium on the death penalty, and starting a dialog with all political factions.
+The government responded by legalising political parties, declaring a moratorium on the death penalty, and starting a dialogue with all political factions.
 Additionally, the IILP secured land from the government for the construction of Portuguese language cultural centres in Bata and Malabo.
 At its tenth summit in Dili in July 2014, Equatorial Guinea was admitted as a CPLP member.
 Abolition of the death penalty and the promotion of Portuguese as an official language were preconditions of the approval.